-- 7.1 Except as otherwise provided in this Bylaw, Works and Services must be designed in accordance with the MMCD Standard Detailed Drawings and MMCD Specifications (both included in MMCD Platinum Edition Volume II, 2009), and MMCD Design Guidelines (2014) as supplemented and modified in Schedule A to this Bylaw. - 7.2 Works and Services must be provided, constructed, installed and maintained in accordance with: - a) any applicable Servicing Agreement; - b) this Bylaw; and - c) design drawings and specifications approved in advance by the Authorized Person. - 7.3 In case of a conflict between the provisions of this Bylaw and the MMCD Standard Detailed Drawings and MMCD Specifications (both included in MMCD Platinum Edition Volume II, 2009), and MMCD Design Guidelines (2014), as modified in Schedule A, the provisions in this Bylaw will take precedence.

-- 7.4 For greater certainty, the following terms as they are used in Schedule A and in the MMCD have the following meanings: - a) "Owner" means Owner as defined in this Bylaw and includes the Developer, if different than the Owner; - b) "Contractor" means a contractor hired by the Developer; and - c) "Contract Administrator" and "Developer's, Engineer" means Consulting Engineer as defined in this Bylaw.
+- 7.1 Except as otherwise provided in this Bylaw, Works and Services must be designed in accordance with the MMCD Standard Detailed Drawings and MMCD Specifications (both included in MMCD Platinum Edition Volume II, 2009, as modified by the fifteen Supplementary Updates dated between 2009-11-19 and 2016-11-18), and MMCD Design Guidelines (2014), all as further supplemented and modified in Schedule A to this Bylaw. - 7.2 Works and Services must be provided, constructed, installed and maintained in accordance with: - any applicable Servicing Agreement; - b) this Bylaw; and - c) design drawings and specifications approved in advance by the Authorized Person. - 7.3 In case of a conflict between the provisions of this Bylaw and the MMCD Standard Detailed Drawings and MMCD Specifications (both included in MMCD Platinum Edition Volume II, 2009, as modified by the fifteen Supplementary Updates dated between 2009-11-19 and 2016-11-18), and MMCD Design Guidelines (2014), all as further modified in Schedule A, the provisions in this Bylaw will take precedence. - 7.4 For greater certainty, the following terms as they are used in Schedule A and in the MMCD have the following meanings: - a) "Owner" means Owner as defined in this Bylaw and includes the Developer, if different than the Owner; - b) "Contractor" means a contractor hired by the Developer; and - c) "Contract Administrator" and "Developer's, Engineer" means Consulting Engineer as defined in this Bylaw.